 - Perfume or scented paper of any kind

 - Unknown stains, substances, or watermarks of any kind

 - More than 10: Embossed envelopes/blank paper/photos/magazine, book, puzzle pages

 If you would like to send in reading material, it must come from the publisher or company, such as Amazon or Barnes and Noble.
 Reading material must be appropriate in nature AND is at the discretion of the Jail Administration.
-We do not accept hardback books or local newspapers.
+We do not accept hardback books, spiral or leather-bound books, or local newspapers.

 Bibles are available from the Program Coordinator upon request from the inmate.